The N: Series

 Noggin produced a variety of miniseries, reality shows, and specials for The N. In 2003, it aired two miniseries titled LOL with The N and Real Access in The N. It aired two reality shows, Girls v.
 Boys and Best Friend's Date.
-In February 2005, it aired a five-part drama titled Miracle's Boys, which was about the urban lives of African-Americans.
+In February 2005, it aired a five-part drama titled Miracle's Boys, which was about the real, street lives of African-Americans.
 In May 2004, it aired a historical documentary titled I Sit Where I Want, focusing on the legacy of Brown v.
-Board of Education, which ended legal racial segregation in American public schools.
+Board of Education, which ended legal racial segregation in U.S. public schools.

 South of Nowhere was one of the last original shows created for The N. It focused on a teenager who moves to Los Angeles and discovers that she is gay.
 Series creator Thomas Lynch felt that no other brand was "bold and daring enough to air this series."
 He said that Amy Friedman, the creative director of Noggin and The N, "showed no fear about the idea" of a coming-out storyline; her main focus was on ensuring that the subject matter was treated respectfully.
 Tom Ascheim said that South of Nowhere represented how he wanted The N to present itself.
 In an interview with The New York Times, Ascheim said that the show "doesn't preach ... it doesn't pretend it's doing something particularly heroic ... it just kind of says, 'Hi, here we are, being who we are.
 Likewise, Amy Friedman called the show "definitional" to The N.